floresconlimon/romberg/README.md

 romberg
 =======

-Implementation of the romberg algorithm in matlab
+Implementation of the romberg's method in matlab.
+Still misses a lot of features.